Skip to content

 3. Extend to full version

 The minimal example uses fixed values: ACS 5-Year dataset, population data (group B01003), state geography.
-The full example below adds nice-to-have features like progress bars and error messages, plus:
+The full example below adds:

 Dynamic variable groups - Load and display all available Census variable groups: